Wario: Other video games

-In Wario's Woods (1994), Wario is the main antagonist who wants to take over the forest and is defeated by Toad.
+In Wario's Woods, Wario is the main antagonist who wants to take over the forest and is defeated by Toad.
 The same year, Wario appeared in the video game Wario Blast: Featuring Bomberman!
 (1994), a remake of a Bomberman game for the Game Boy that includes Wario as a playable character.
 Wario is a playable character in the Mario Kart series, starting with Mario Kart 64 (1996).
 Wario has appeared in Mario sports games, including Mario Golf, Mario Tennis, Mario Baseball, Super Mario Strikers, and the Mario & Sonic series.
 Wario has also appeared in all installments of the Mario Party series, except Mario Party Advance (2005).

 Wario is a playable character in two platform games for the Nintendo DS: the remake Super Mario 64 DS (2004) and Yoshi's Island DS (2006) as an infant version of himself, and the puzzle game Dr. Mario 64 (2001).
 He is also a playable character in the fighting game series Super Smash Bros. and has appeared in every game since being introduced in Super Smash Bros.
 Brawl (2008).
 He then reappears in Super Smash Bros. for Nintendo 3DS and Wii U (2014) and Super Smash Bros.
 Ultimate (2018).
 Wario's cameos include in Mario's Super Picross (1995), Pilotwings 64 (1996), Densetsu no Starfy 3 (2004), and Dr. Mario World (2019).

 Other media

 The 1992 graphic novel Super Mario Adventures, which is a collection of comics originally serialized in the video-gaming magazine Nintendo Power, features Wario in two of the stories, one of which focuses on Wario's past and explains his rivalry with Mario.

 Wario appears in South Parks "Imaginationland Episode III" (2007) as one of the characters from the "dark side" of Imaginationland.
 In 2010, Charles Martinet's Wario voice was used in an advertisement promoting WarioWare D.I.Y. for British supermarket chain Tesco.
 In a May 2021 episode of Saturday Night Live, host Elon Musk starred as Wario in a sketch in which he was put on trial for murdering Mario in a kart race.
 In February 2024, Homer Simpson portrayed Wario in an episode of The Simpsons, "Lisa Gets an F1".
 Wario has also received several of his own Amiibo, which can be used in a wide array of games, including his own.

-Jack Black stated his interest in a potential sequel to The Super Mario Bros.
-Movie in which Pedro Pascal, who played Mario in a Saturday Night Live sketch, would voice Wario as the film's main villain.